 However, as the volume of CBDTs has massively increased, economies have started to concretize the data types and the management of international data transaction by legislating more laws and treaties.
 This includes data protection regulations and international data flows by the United Nations Conference on Trade and Development (UNCTAD), Cross-border Privacy Rules by the Asia-Pacific Economic Cooperation (APEC), and the recent General Data Protection Regulation (GDPR) by EU Commission.
 And it’s expected that the number of treaties or other means of international regulations will increase in the coming years.

 The future, and the place of technologies and laws in the society

-Internet & Jurisdiction is an international think-tank based in Paris that focuses on these inter-jurisdictional problems by calling upon stakeholders to find better legal solutions for these changes brought by the Internet.
+New International organizations have also been created to act upon these emerging cross-border issues.
+Internet & Jurisdiction is one such think-tank based in Paris that focuses on these inter-jurisdictional problems by calling upon stakeholders to find better legal solutions for these changes brought by the Internet.
 More cooperative works among different economies and law enforcement organizations, and International organizations such as the UN, ITU, ISOC and Interpol, are also investing time and effort in addressing this cause.

 It’s expected that the legal landscape on this issue will become even more complicated as upcoming technologies such as the Internet of Things, cloud computing and blockchain are all heavily reliant on CBDT.
 Therefore, to make the Internet available for all and to make it work to connect the unconnected more widely, more proper legal regimes need to be sought out and implemented at the international level.